impact of code quality on startup valuation

 What technologies do you use for modernization

 Your legacy codebase is a real business problem, not just a technical one.
-It's costing you velocity, delaying AI innovation, and putting your firm at risk.
+It's costing you velocity, delaying AI innovation, putting your firm at risk, and significantly impacting your valuation.
 Strategic modernization isn't an option.
-It's a must for your competitive future.
+It's a must for your competitive future and long-term enterprise value.

 Written by